 The policy implications of the findings are:

 - The Protecting Older Workers Against Discrimination Act (S. 443) is a bipartisan bill currently under review in Congress.
-This legislation would reinstate the original intent of age being a factor to discrimination, as opposed to the primary factor, of the Age Discrimination in Employment Act.
+This legislation would reinstate the original intent of age being a factor to discrimination, as opposed to the primary factor, in the Age Discrimination in Employment Act.

 - Similarly, the Fair Employment Protection Act (S. 2019) aims to protect individuals from modern and covert forms of discrimination based on age and other characteristics within the workplace.